Year of Call: 1996

 The Legal 500 2021 edition list Heath as a Leading Junior "recommended for cases involving complex digital evidence or forensic accountancy."
 Previous editions have commented of his "multi-handed drugs conspiracies cases" and "very experienced in murder, gang-related violence and drug trafficking cases" and that he is ‘a first-rate advocate who provides support and assistance every step of the way.’

-Chambers UK 2020 comments "He is very pleasant with juries and is a great opponent.
+Chambers UK 2022 further comments "He is very pleasant with juries and is a great opponent.
 He is very confident with an understated style."

 In recent years, Heath has defended in an NHS fraud and prosecuted for the Organised Crime Division in association with the Serious Organised Crime Agency (SOCA) and the Special Casework Unit of the CPS.
 He has also worked with and against the Confiscation Unit (CPS) and the Regional Assets Recovery Team (RART).
 He is a Grade 4 CPS prosecutor and is on the panel of approved advocates for prosecuting rape cases.